leothehero/OpenStandards/Images/OGFF-1.0.md

 Example: U+2813 is encoded to 0x13.

 Color struct:

-There is one color struct per 2x2 cell.
+There is one color struct per 2x4 pixel cell.
 ```
 <Background> - the color when braille pixel is reset/unset, format depending on bit depth
 <Foreground> - the color when braile pixel is set, format depending on bit depth